melezhik/sparrow/README.md

     sparrow  plg list  | grep public
     sparrow plg install public_plugin_name

-## PIRIVATE PLUIGINS
+## PRIVATE PLUGINS

 Private plugins are ones created by you and not supposed to be accessed publicly.

 The private plugins features:

-* they are not versioned, a simple git pull is exectued to ship the plugin, this straightforward approach result in fast integratiion which is in focus when doing internal developing
+* they are not versioned, a simple git pull is executed to ship the plugin, this straightforward approach result in fast integration which is in focus when doing internal development

-* they are kept in a arbitrary remote git repositories ( public or prvivate ones )
+* they are kept in a arbitrary remote git repositories ( public or private ones )

 To install private plugin one should configure sparrow plugin list (SPL).